-Nursing Skills Lab and Clinical Attendance
+Nursing Clinical Attendance

-Attendance at all clinical and laboratory sessions is mandatory.
-Any absence in the lab or clinical may result in failure of the course.
-No call, no show absence(s) will result in failure of the course.
+Attendance at all clinical sessions is mandatory.
+Any absence in clinical may result in failure of the course.
+No call, no show absence(s) may result in failure of the course.

 Tardiness Students are expected to arrive at all sessions at least 10 min prior to scheduled start time and complete the entire session.